Ascaniolamp/akeon/README.md

 # Akeon [full-area]
 **This is an outdated version of akeon**
-- Single player only.
-- Maximum size of the player = game's initial area.
+Maximum size of the player = game's initial area.
-- No program arguments.